EPMA analysis for a meteorite or suspected meteorite

 Now that we know an electron microprobe is used to do the analysis, and at least generally why we choose it over other tools, let's look into what we're doing a little more closely.

-How can we use BSE images and the microprobe to know what were are going to analyze before we actually do the analysis?
+How can we use BSE imaging and the microprobe to know what we are going to analyze before we actually do the analysis?

 This is where terms like analysis or even microprobe are not sufficiently specific enough to explain what is going on.
 In fact most microprobes have several integrated imaging and detection technologies.
 It's going to get a little technical moving forward, but nothing you won't be able to follow with a bit of effort.